jakebeamish/CTFL/Testing is context dependent.md

-There is no single universally applicable approach to [[Testing|testing]].
+There is no single universally applicable approach to [testing](Testing.md).
 Testing is done differently in different contexts (Kaner 2011).